 HOUSTON – A 22-acre portion of Greenspoint Mall, including the old Macy’s store, has been acquired for the development of a truck stop, reports Houston real estate broker Jim Mattox of Jim Mattox Properties.

-The 1.4 million SF Greenspoint Mall in north Houston suffered through the closure of a number of a number of stores, including Macy’s, which shut down earlier thus year.
+The 1.4 million SF Greenspoint Mall in north Houston suffered through the closure of a number of stores, including Macy’s, which shut down earlier thus year.

 Spring Real Estate Investments LLC, led by Zulfiqar Karedia, purchased the 314,000-SF Macy’s building and its surrounding parking lot.
 Mattox said the site, which fronts Interstate 45, will be used for a 17,000-SF truck stop with retail space.